navonodjoseph/news_api/README.md

 ### Next steps
 There is still a lot of potential for this project.
 Here's where I could take this next:
 * A search feature that would let you search the NYT database.
-* NYT's very large RSS library to build out pages that fetches all stories related to a single topic like soccer or finance.
+* RSS library to build out category pages
 * Using Axios